* This is the Professional Version. *

 Before developing a program, a therapist observes patients doing each activity of the daily routine to learn what is needed to ensure safe, successful completion of the activities.
 Therapists can then recommend ways to eliminate or reduce maladaptive patterns and to establish routines that promote function and health.
 Specific performance-oriented exercises are also recommended.
 Therapists emphasize that exercises must be practiced and motivate patients to do so by focusing on exercise as a means of becoming more active at home and in the community.

 Patients are taught creative ways to facilitate social activities (eg, how to get to museums or church without driving, how to use hearing aids or other assistive communication devices in different settings, how to travel safely with or without a cane or walker).
 Therapists may suggest new activities (eg, volunteering in foster grandparent programs, schools, or hospitals).

 Patients are taught strategies to compensate for their limitations (eg, to sit when gardening).
-The therapist may identify various assistive devices that can help patients do many activities of daily living ( Assistive Devices).
+The therapist may identify various assistive devices that can help patients do many activities of daily living (see Table: Assistive Devices).
 Most occupational therapists can select wheelchairs appropriate for patients’ needs and provide training for upper-extremity amputees.
 Occupational therapists may construct and fit devices to prevent contractures and treat other functional disorders.